 The current pandemic accelerated the implementation of online learning and expanded the use of learning management platforms such as Blackboard.
 While this allows taking exams from anywhere in the world it has also necessitated the use of various tools to reduce cheating.

-Creating a fair exam environment is important and universities have access to tools that make cheating virtually impossible.
+Creating a fair exam environment is important and universities have access to tools that make cheating virtually almost impossible if you do not have certain tools like a Virtual Private Networking Software.
 I know that some of you opened this post to see if there is a way to cheat without being detected and I hope that knowing the capabilities of Blackboard to detect cheating will make you reconsider.